absorensen/numbers_go_brrrr/m4_real_time_systems/s1_graphical_user_interfaces.md

 not be an exact fit for what you want, and through the lack of limitations (remember, we like limitations), it might be unable to match the performance of other solutions, and it might be overly complicated for you to make custom changes.
 You might get lucky though, and the world class experts who wrote the visualization framework, might have optimized it like there's no tomorrow, yielding awesome performance.
-You can find one such framework [here][2].
+Here's [one such framework][2].

 Immediate mode is the type you are most likely to use for learning and prototyping.
 In the general case, every single GUI element will be redrawn every single frame.
 This can take up quite a bit of your performance if you